Spina Bifida And Incontinence

 In instances of severe constipation and medication has found to have no effect, you can undergo a procedure called ACE (Antegrade Colonic Enema).

 This procedure involves creating a continent stoma from usually the appendix but can also be from the small bowel.
 An small artificial opening in created low down in the abdomen or through the belly button.
 A catheter can be inserted into the stoma and a washout solution injected to carry out a controlled bowel movement.
-Further information on the ACE operation can be found here.

 If you are suffering from severe faecal incontinence and your spina bifida causes significant mobility or dexterity issues then your surgeon may recommend a bowel diversion in the form of a colostomy.
 A colostomy involves making a small incision in the abdomen and then pulling through a section of your colon to the surface and sewn to your abdomen, creating an artificial opening called a stoma.
 Your stool will then be collected in a small pouch that attaches to your stoma.
 Colostomies can be temporary or made permanent.
 They are usually a last resort surgery if all other methods have not been successful.